 Emergency Procedures

-Fire evacuation will not change but when exiting the building and walking towards the muster points maintain a 1m distance from colleagues.
+Fire evacuation will not change but when exiting the building and walking towards the muster points maintain a 2m distance from colleagues.

+Behaviours

+The measures necessary to minimize the risk of the spread of Covid-19 relies on everyone within the offices taking responsibility for their actions and behaviors.